2020 Price List

 If you arrive early for your lesson, feel free to pet the horses or sit on the benches and watch the ongoing lesson.
 Remember, any student taking a lesson deserves the instructor’s full attention - please don't interrupt lessons unless there's a problem of some kind.
 Students may not go into stalls or pens unless instructed to do so.

 Lessons are held rain or shine unless you are otherwise notified.
-Tack room or barn lessons will be held in the event of dangerous riding conditions (high wind, rain, lightning, etc).
+Tack room or barn lessons can be held in the event of dangerous riding conditions (high wind, rain, lightning, etc).
 For the safety of our horses and students, lessons are often cancelled if the forecast calls for 110+ degree temperatures at the time of the lesson.
 Please don’t assume a lesson is cancelled due to weather, always check with your instructor.

 South Mountain School of Horsemanship, LLC reserves the right to refuse service to anyone at any time.
 While it is not possible to list every circumstance in advance, some examples of reasons for refusing service include: incorrect attire, inappropriate or abusive behavior toward horses, staff, or students, disregard for the rules, regulations, policies and procedures whether written or oral, late arrival for lessons, weight exceeding the horse's ability to carry, excessive anxiety, inability to perform basic tasks such as cleaning hooves or mounting the horse without help, or a language barrier sufficient enough to be a safety concern.